John Prine: Posthumous releases

 The last song Prine recorded before he died was "I Remember Everything", released on June 12, 2020, alongside a music video.
 It was released following the two-hour special tribute show, A Tribute Celebrating John Prine aired on June 11, 2020, which featured Sturgill Simpson, Vince Gill, Jason Isbell, Kacey Musgraves, Bonnie Raitt, Rita Wilson, Eric Church, Brandi Carlile and many other country artists and friends.
 On the first night of the 2020 Democratic National Convention, Prine singing "I Remember Everything" was the soundtrack to the COVID-19 memorial video.

 Personal life

 Marriages

 Prine was married three times.
 His first marriage was to high school sweetheart Ann Carole on December 26, 1966.
-The marriage lasted until the late 1970s, and they formally divorced in 1982.
+The marriage lasted until the late 1970s, and they legally divorced in 1982.

 Prine was married to bassist Rachel Peer from 1984 to 1988.

 Prine met Fiona Whelan, who later became his manager, in 1988.
 She moved from Ireland to Nashville in 1993, and married him in 1996.

 Prine and Whelan had two sons together, Jack and Tommy, and Prine adopted Whelan's son, Jody, from a previous relationship.

 Prine had a home in Kinvara, Galway, Ireland, and spent part of the year there.